Updated: 22 June 2023

 - our document imaging system and secure electronic benefits system

-- your Housing Benefit and Council Tax Support Benefit decision letters are stored via the online benefits portal and you will be required to create a My Benefits account to view your letters, unless you have indicated you require any service adjustments, your letters are only available to view online
+- your housing benefit decision letters are available through the Citizen Access Benefits portal and you will be required to register for online letters in order to view your letters - unless you have indicated you require any service adjustments then your letters are only available to view online

 - shared drives for which access is restricted to the team for which the data is necessary